API Reference

 Kameleoon.API.Segments

-This module provides methods for managing segments and targeting.
+This module provides methods to manage segments and targeting.

 getAll